kazimkazam/password-generator/README.md

 # Development
 The SPA was coded by making use of the React library.
 To access the application state, Redux was used.

-For the purpose of showing the diference, the Password Generator page container was also developed not using redux (but the Redux-based component is the one "active" in the project), but using only the this. and props from React to interact between the container and the presentational components.

 The application is running on:
 - React 18.2.0
 - react-redux 8.0.4